areusch/glam/README.md

 ====
 (GoLang Actor Model)

+**Disclaimer**: This is *all* experimental.
+I'm in no way, shape, or form an expert on Actor Model Concurrency.

 So Go kind of sucks for concurrently accessing shared data structures.
 Sure, its primitives are powerful and can lend themselves to a high performance system.
 For the 99.9% of cases where performance isn't mission-crictical, it could really use a simple way to do the following:

 ```go